siza94/habit_tracker_app/README.md

 # Habit Tracker with Analytics

-A lightweight Python-based **Habit Tracking Application** with streak analytics.
+A lightweight Python-based **Habit Tracking Application** that makes it easier to keep track of your habits with streak analytics to see how much progress you have made with each habit.

-Users can create, edit, and delete habits, and track progress through daily, weekly, and monthly streak calculations.
+Users can create, edit, and delete habits, and track progress through daily, weekly, and monthly streak calculations that will keep you more informed about the habits you are forming.

-This project was built as part of an applied learning exercise in habit-tracking systems and analytics.
+This project was built as part of a IU International University of Applied AScience learning project in applying fundamental principles when building a Python project using object orientated principles.

 ---